What is Phencyclidine?

 PCP or Phencyclidine forms and routes of administrations include powder/tablet and liquid

 Powder –It is most commonly sold in tablets of multiple colors and in varying doses.
 Powdered PCP can be taken orally, snorted or sprinkled onto leaves for smoking.
-When snorted or smoked, the effect is felt in 2 to 5 minutes, and last for four to six hours.
+When snorted or smoked, the effect is felt in 2 to 5 minutes and lasts for four to six hours.
 When ingested, the effect is felt after 30 to 60 minutes, lasting from 6 to 24 hours.

 Liquid – This is phencyclidine which is often dissolved in ether.
 As this drug is water-soluble, a PCP tablet is crushed and dissolved in water and sometimes taken as injectable.
 When smoked, liquid PCP is sprayed onto leaves such as marijuana, parsley, oregano or mint then rolled into a cigarette.
 The injection of PCP is not very common.